Why Is My Computer Taking So Long To Restart [Easy Ways To Solve It]

 hard drive

-If your hard disk, RAM, or SSD needs to perform properly, your PC can continually restart even when you’re working or playing games.
+If your hard disk, RAM, or SSD needs to perform correctly, your PC can continually restart even when you’re working or playing games.

 Windows Update

-It is essential that you complete installing your OS updates before attempting to restart your machine.
-Suppose there are unfinished OS updates, and your computer taking a long time to restart.
+You must complete installing your OS updates before attempting to restart your machine.
+Suppose there are unfinished OS updates, and your computer takes a long time to restart.

 If you execute a significant OS update, such as moving from Windows 10 to Windows 11, it’s typical for your computer to take some time to restart.